parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 Index Node IP Address: 192.168.1.47
 ```

 The server's boot process might take some time.
-To see whether the index node is up and responsive, you might want to send a simple query using command `query.sh` provided [here](https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/web-serving/web_server/files/query.sh).
+To see whether the index node is up and responsive, you might want to send a simple query using command `query.sh` provided [here](https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/web-search/server/files/query.sh).
 If the server is up, you will see the following result.
 ```
+$ ./query.sh `server_address`
 200
 {
   "responseHeader":{